- By: Joel Graves

 - Provide management with a complete and accurate view of the loan origination and renewal pipeline

 While this is far from a comprehensive list of potential objectives, the act of establishing the desired LOS outcomes will help drive your requirements.
 And as you define the requirements, it is wise to ensure that they align with your foundational objectives.

 In demonstrations, many LOS vendors will “wow” you with a great “look and feel,” special add-ons, custom modules, and other bells and whistles, but don’t miss the forest for the trees.
 If you have done a good job of developing and prioritizing requirements, you can use those as the appropriate lens to view any LOS solution.
 Referring back to the requirements consistently throughout the vendor selection process can help prevent potential overspend on unnecessary functionality that will go unused or underutilized, as well as potential misspend on a solution that “looks” nice but in the end does not meet your needs.

 While it may not be possible to achieve the same level of automation in your commercial credit function that you have in its consumer counterpart, there are still many ways to use technology to improve efficiency and scalability of your loan origination process—from smaller initiatives to reap incremental gains to a full LOS solution.
 Whatever your choice, you should make the decision with the goal of utilizing the expertise that resides in your commercial credit department to its fullest extent, allowing your analysts and underwriters to focus their time on making sound lending decisions.

-For more information around Automating the Commerical Credit Functions, please contact Neil Hartman.
+For more information around Automating the Commercial Credit Functions, please contact us.